heroandxin/dolphin031.github.io/_posts/2021-12-05-Smart-Logistic-Warehouse-System-In-Walmart.md

 ---
 layout: post
-title: Preparing Smart Logistic Warehouse System in Walmart For Promotion Event Using Python
+title: Improve Efficiency for Walmart's Smart Logistics Warehouse System Using Python
 image: "/posts/Walmart_warehouse.jpg"
 tags: [Optimization, Logistic, E-Commerce, Retail, Numpy, Python]
 ---

-In this project I’m going to take a challenge of only using one package, Numpy, in Python that can efficiently provide Walmart's 300 warehouses on product selection and how to replenish product supply in a timely manner in the event of a sudden out-of-stock situation.
+In this project, I'm going to take the challenge of only using one package, Numpy, in Python that can efficiently provide Walmart's 300 warehouses with product selection and how to replenish product supply on time in the event of a sudden out-of-stock situation.

 # Table of contents